-The Washington Conservatory of Music Tapestry Music Project is currently serving over 35 children ages 3 to 5, through music classes in two locations in Montgomery County in partnership with the non-profit Montgomery Housing Partnership
+- Since spring of 2017, Tapestry has served over 80 children ages 3 to 5, through music classes in two locations in Silver Spring in Montgomery County, MD, in partnership with the non-profit Montgomery Housing Partnership

-Our dream is to build musical bridges for immigrant families through private music lessons, classes, ensembles, choirs and multi-generational music throughout the Greater DC and Maryland area.
+Our dream is to build musical bridges for immigrant families through private music lessons, classes, ensembles, concerts, choirs and multi-generational music throughout the Greater DC and Maryland area.